 – Full definition under Article 3 of the Protocol

-Differences arise when one looks at the “means” of trafficking as stated in the second half of the definition above.
+Differences arise when one looks at the “means” of trafficking as stated in the definition above.
 Some states focus on the use of physical force, while others include psychological control, financial control, legal harassment, or drug addiction in their legislation.
 Most of the time, prosecutors have to prove that the trafficker “compelled” the victim.

 “Every state has enacted human trafficking laws, but there are significant differences in the statutes and policies between jurisdictions.
 Laws criminalize trafficking activity, provide judicial protections for survivors, establish funding sources for anti-trafficking efforts, coordinate stakeholder efforts, regulate businesses to mitigate the impact of trafficking and educate the public on trafficking issues.”– National Conference of State Legislatures

 Outside of trafficking laws, every state around the country criminalizes both the purchase and sale of sex (apart from 8 counties in Nevada).
 Therefore, the (most often) women involved, whether trafficked or not, usually end up in some sort of detention center – including juvenile detention for minors found in this situation.
 As of 2018, 33 states have penalized the buying of sex and the selling of sex in the same way.
 Out of the 17 states that offer differing penalization for buyers and sellers, 15 instill harsher punishment on the buyer.
 In 3 of these states (WI, WV, and MS) the penalties are the same for buyers and sellers until the buyer’s 2nd or 3rd offense.
 Punishments are often stated as “up to” a certain amount of time in jail and/or a certain amount in fine and/or community service (in MN, OH, OK, and OR).
 Depending on the number of offenses, financial penalties vary from $100 to $150,000 and jail time varies from 10 days to 5 years (1,825 days).